-OVERVIEW: The Charles E. Kaufman Foundation is a relatively new funder housed within the Pittsburgh Foundation, giving to basic science in biology, chemistry, and physics at research institutions in Pennsylvania.
+OVERVIEW: The Charles E. Kaufman Foundation is housed within the Pittsburgh Foundation and gives to basic science in biology, chemistry, and physics at research institutions in Pennsylvania.

-IP TAKE: This funder should be at the top of the list for Pennsylvania-based researchers looking for private backing.
+IP TAKE: Kaufman prioritizes Pennsylvania-based researchers.
 Awards are given through a competitive application process, with LOI deadlines early in the year.
 Those based outside of Pennsylvania are not eligible.

-The New Investigator program is targeted toward researchers early in their careers, inviting applications for scientists “as they transition into academic positions as independent investigators.”
-The competition is looking for innovative ideas that will lead to transformative advances.
-Applicants must have received their Ph.D.’s within the past eight years.
+The New Investigator program seeks early career researchers and invites applications for scientists “as they transition into academic positions as independent investigators.”
+The competition looks for innovative ideas that will lead to transformative advances.
+Applicants must have received their Ph.D’s within the past eight years.
 These grants max out at $150,000 over two years.

 The New Initiative program is for “investigators with strong records of research accomplishments to establish collaborations that facilitate innovative interdisciplinary approaches” to their work.
-The collaborating researchers can be from separate departments or not, but different approaches must be combined to form a new project.
+The collaborating researchers can be from separate departments, but different approaches must be combined to form a new project.
 Awards are for as much as $300,000 over two years.

-It is important to note that in both cases, projects must be focused on “basic” or “pure” science, and that “applied or clinical studies are not supported.”
+It is important to note that in both programs, projects must be focused on “basic” or “pure” science, and that “applied or clinical studies are not supported.”